 Furthermore, the 3 low-profile Velcro straps help to keep a perfect tight fitting of the shoe.
-One of the best things about the Pista shoe is that it fits like a glove and the lightweight add more comfort.
+One of the best things about the Pista shoe is that it fits like a glove and the lightweight adds more comfort.

-In addition to that, the fiberglass-reinforced sole will help you to pedal with maximum power and less effort.
+In addition to that, the fiberglass-reinforced sole will help you pedal with maximum power and less effort.

 This amazing cycling shoe has two downsides too.
 One is that the tongue is not fixed with the straps so it slides during the ride.
 Another one is selecting the right size is difficult because they are not true to size.